-Filing Descendant’s Will
+Filing Decedent’s Will

 RCW 11.20.010 requires the Will to be filed whether or not it will be offered for probate and provides for damages upon the failure to do so.
-Washington law does not require a Will to be probated — only to be filed promptly after a Descendant’s death.
+Washington law does not require a Will to be probated — only to be filed promptly after a Decedent’s death.

 - File it with the Court, or